k1151msarandega/Agentic-Semiconductor-Quantum-Device-Tuning/qdot-slam-pomdp/ground-zero-slam-primer.md

 margin — don't pick a replacement number by feel, that's the exact mistake that produced this finding.
 Cross-check against QADAPT's own simulated lever-arm scale for external calibration.

+**RESOLVED — real 90×90 grid sweep run against actual `QArrayEnv` construction (not the closed-form `assert_feasible` check, which was superseded by direct construction for the final verification), confirming the above by measurement rather than formula:**
+- The closed-form estimate above checks out closely: real sweep gives max `E_c≈0.757` at `α=1.0` (vs. the `~0.81` estimated analytically) — same conclusion, consistent numbers.
+- **Final ground-truth values, locked in:** `α≈0.05–0.075`, `E_c≈2.0–2.2` — confirmed to sit
+  with real margin (`~0.144`, minimum diagonal `Cdd` entry, comfortably above the `margin=0.1` guardrail).
+This closes the Section 12 blocking item — use these going forward, not the originally-illustrative `E_c≈2.5, α≈1.0` values (confirmed infeasible above).
+- **New, secondary finding from the same investigation:** QArray's own condition-number check emits a warning that `algorithm='default'` (used throughout `qarray_env.py`) isn't recommended at this device's coupling strength.
+The suggested alternative, `algorithm='brute_force'`, requires `max_charge_carriers` to be set explicitly — which directly conflicts with Section 3's entire reason for choosing QArray (ground-zero, no assumed scale) — so switching wholesale is not a real option.
+A 500-point spot check (including the sharp 2-state transition that caused the Section 4c Jacobian bug) found zero disagreement between `default` and `brute_force`.
+  **Not yet checked: 3+-state near-degenerate points (triple points)** — the regime where an approximate algorithm is most likely to actually diverge from brute-force, and the one case the spot check didn't cover.
+Worth one targeted check before treating this warning as fully resolved; the 500-point result is reassuring, not conclusive.

 ### 4c.
 Observability: `E_c` is only learnable near interdot transitions — verified, load-bearing

 **Finding, confirmed empirically and matching the textbook result exactly:** a same-dot